ACM40960/project-acm40690-monte-carlo-simulation-of-epl/README.md

 - Dixon & Coles (1997). *Modelling Association Football Scores and Inefficiencies in the Football Betting Market*. **JRSS C** 46(2): 265–280.
 DOI: **10.2307/2986290**.
 - Related reading: https://royalsocietypublishing.org/doi/10.1098/rsos.210617

-If this repo helps you, please ⭐ the project.

 ---

 ## Contributing